 in the barrens immediately adjacent to the monitoring station.

-the 4 daily, 10-minute acoustic counts equal 20.1% of all the Whimbrels in Nova
+the 4 daily, 10-minute acoustic counts are equal to 17.6% of all the Whimbrels in Nova

 Scotia reported to eBird during the same time period in 2016 (eBird 2017).
 This statistic indicates the critical importance of the coastal

 barrens of this region as stop-over habitat for the Whimbrel.